April 25, 2008

 As previously noted, we got hit with some hidden text, probably by SQL injection, and that lead to a Google de-listing.
 Of the three blogs affected by the attack, I got a de-indexing notice for one (DBMS2); another was de-listed without a notice (Text Technologies); and a third seems to have waltzed through still indexed (Software Memories).
 I also received a de-indexing notice for another site I have nothing to do with and indeed had never heard of before.
 Go figure …

-We’ve now upgraded to Wordpress 2.5, which should close the vulnerability.
+We’ve now upgraded to WordPress 2.5, which should close the vulnerability.
 (Thank you Melissa Bradshaw!)
 Fearing our old, buggy theme would degrade further, we upgraded to a new one, Biru, designed by Bob.
 There are some teething-pain stability issues, but if they don’t cause a reversion in the next day, I’ll apply to Google for re-inclusion.
 (Uh, does anybody have some boundaries around how long that’s likely to take?)

 All these hours of aggravation because some criminal wanted a bit of SEO advantage …